Strong support in recruitment

 Developing warehousing infrastructure

-This infrastructure is under construction and will be operational within next five years across the industrial corridor of the country, including the states of Delhi, Haryana, Rajasthan, Maharashtra, Madhya Pradesh, and Gujarat from the west side of India, and West Bengal, Odisha, Andhra Pradesh, and Tamil Nadu from the east.
+ion and will be operational within next five years across the industrial corridor of the country, including the states of Delhi, Haryana, Rajasthan, Maharashtra, Madhya Pradesh, and Gujarat from the west side of India, and West Bengal, Odisha, Andhra Pradesh, and Tamil Nadu from the east.

 Realization of the benefits of these developments will be over the next ten years, as these projects will generate employment for residents and as a result, will assist in decongestion of cities plagued by job-related population migration.